Can You Get Dental Implants While Pregnant?

 - Stress – The American Pregnancy Association says that high anxiety levels in an expectant mother can affect the development of a baby.
 An elective surgery is likely to induce unneeded worry during an already stressful time.
 If the situation isn’t an emergency, wait until after your baby is born to proceed with dental implants.

-Although it’s better to wait to go forward with dental implant surgery until after your pregnancy, you should still maintain good oral health for the benefit of you and your baby.
+Although it’s better to wait to go forward with dental implant surgery until after your pregnancy, you should still maintain good oral health for the benefit of yourself and your baby.
 Here are a few tips, as recommended in the landmark publication, “Oral Health Care During Pregnancy: A National Consensus Statement:”

 - Keep up good oral hygiene to prevent sore or puffy gums, a common side effect during pregnancy.
 Schedule a cleaning and checkup if you have not been to the dentist for more than six months.